-- 1. Open the GlobiLab software and turn on the Labdisc by pressing the On/Off key. - If you plan to use a Bluetooth connection between the Labdisc and computer, make sure that your Labdisc has been paired with your computer. (see above) You will only have to do this the first time you use your Labdisc with that computer. - 3.
-Right click on the Bluetooth icon in the bottom right corner of the Globilab screen 3 3/127.
-Select the Labdisc you are using.
-Once the Labdisc has been recognized by the software, the icon will turn from grey to blue and you will hear a small chirp. - 4.
-Click on to configure the Labdisc. - Select sensors that you wish to use in the "Logger Setup" window.
+- 1. Open the GlobiLab software and turn on the Labdisc by pressing the On/Off key. - 2.
+If you plan to use a Bluetooth connection between the Labdisc and computer, make sure that your Labdisc has been paired with your computer. (see above) You will only have to do this the first time you use your Labdisc with a computer. - 3.
+Right click on the Bluetooth icon in the bottom right corner of the Globilab screen.
+(1) 3/127 Select the Labdisc you are using.
+Once the Labdisc has been recognized by the software, the icon will turn from grey to blue and you will hear a small chirp. - Click on '

+5. Select sensors that you wish to use in the "Logger Set-up" window.
 Different sensors will show for different models of Labdisc, depending on what sensors are available.

-If you are using a Globisens brand external sensor attached to the Universal Adapter port, it will show up in the set up menu after you have attached it.
+If you are using a Globisens brand external sensor attached to the Universal Adapter port, it will show up in the set-up menu after you have attached it.

-If you are using a sensor from another company via the universal adapter, you will need to select it from the dropdown menu.
-(Salinity here in the example)
+If you are using a sensor from another company, you will need to select it from the dropdown menu.